Lionelding/COMP551_Project4_Animal_Migration_Path/DISCUSSME.md

     - have planned datasets and experiments for each dataset And by the end of the day:
     - fully functional code

+- Turkey vultures and White fronted geese
+- For turkey vultures, use years, for geese use March-October for all years possible
+- **TODO** Implement preprocessing for this

+- **TODO** For interpolation, will have to implement constant intervals
+- **TODO** Cross-validation implementation

+- **TODO** Figure out how to analyze clusters